 • How you communicate?

-• Whether you fit in their company?
+• Whether you fit in at the company?

-2. Why Do People Fear HR Interview?
+2. Why Do People Fear HR Interviews?

 Many candidates feel nervous because: